Mario Party 3: Other modes

 Duel mini-games and Game Guy mini-games are the only mini-games available to be played on a duel board.
 Unlike Battle Royale, they do not occur after every turn, but only if either player lands on a mini-game space.
-There is also a part of each map that makes the players play a duel mini game for 20, 30 or 40 coins after it is passed 5 times.
+There is also a part of each map that makes the players play a duel mini game for 20, 30 or 40 coins after it is passed five times.
 Game Guy mini-games occur more often here than in Battle Royale.
 Items are not present in Duel mode.

 In the Story Mode to the series, one player starts a campaign through every board, challenging computer controlled opponents at a shortened version of Party Mode.
 The player's objective is to defeat the other characters and earn stamps from the Millennium Star.
-After all seven stamps are acquired the player is challenged to a final duel with the Millennium Star, in which the player must hit the Millennium Star three times (six times on Normal difficulty and nine on Hard difficulty) with stars in order to defeat story mode.
+After all seven stamps are acquired the player is challenged to a final duel with the Millennium Star, in which the player must hit the Millennium Star three times (six times on Normal difficulty and nine on Hard difficulty) with stars in order to complete story mode.
 Each time the player completes an objective, they are given a rank of S to C depending on how well they completed that objective.
 When all the objectives have been completed, a title representing the player's overall progress in the game is awarded.
 This is determined by the ranks they earned for each objective.
 If enough "S" ranks are acquired, that character becomes a "Miracle Star" and the Game Guy Room in the Mini Game House is opened for use.
 Simply beating the Story Mode and not earning a high title will cause the character's face to be sculpted into the mountain.

 Development

 Like prior games in the Mario Party franchise, Mario Party 3 was developed by Hudson Soft and published by Nintendo.
 It is the first Mario Party game to have multiple save slots and the first to have Princess Daisy and Waluigi as playable characters.
 On August 9, 2000, it was revealed to have 70 new mini games.
 Later that month, Nintendo released 12 more screenshots of the game's adventure boards.
 The game was about 70% completed during the time being.

+The game had a marketing budget of $4 million.